yosefk/checkedthreads/README.md

 * **Thorough verification** using Valgrind-based instrumentation that monitors memory accesses and flags accesses to data owned by another thread.

-There are more details below; the upshot is that every race condition that could **ever** manifest on your inputs will be found.
+There are more details below; the upshot is that every race condition will be found if:

+* It could **ever** manifest on the given inputs.
+* The bug is actually a race condition :-) (What looks like a race condition but isn't a race condition?
+Consider using uninitialized memory returned by malloc.
+This is a bug regardless of concurrency.
+This also leads to non-deterministic results in concurrent programs.
+But the bug is not a race condition, and while checkedthreads may help find the bug, no guarantees are made - unlike with pure race conditions.)

 Why this framework?
 ===================